Josh Hawley: Political positions

 Hawley's political views have been described as nationalist and populist.
 He has been called a Trump loyalist.

 Abortion

 Hawley opposes abortion and has called for the appointment of "constitutionalist, pro-life judges" to the U.S. Supreme Court and other federal courts.
 He has called Roe v.
 Wade "one of the most unjust decisions" in American judicial history.
 Missouri's Right to Life PAC endorsed Hawley for Senate.
-In July 2020, Hawley said he would not support any Supreme Court nominee who did not explicitly say that they would vote to overturn Roe v.
-Wade.
-In October 2020, he voted to confirm Amy Coney Barrett, who had not said she would overturn Roe.
+In July 2020, Hawley wrote that to earn his support, a Supreme Court nominee must have publicly, on the record, before nomination, asserted that Roe v.
+Wade was incorrectly decided.
+Later that year he voted to confirm Amy Coney Barrett, who had strongly criticized Roe v.
+Wade without explicitly saying it was wrongly decided and declined to do so during hearings.
+Hawley said the nominee was "the most openly pro-life judicial nominee to the Supreme Court in my lifetime."